-Cytochrome P450 2C9 activity is reduced in individuals with genetic polymorphisms that lead to reduced enzyme activity, such as those homozygous for the CYP2C93 polymorphism.
+Cytochrome P450 2C9 activity is reduced in individuals with genetic polymorphisms that lead to reduced enzyme activity, such as those homozygous for the CYP2C9\3 polymorphism.

-In a pharmacokinetic study of celecoxib 200 mg administered once daily in healthy volunteers, genotyped as either CYP2C91/1, CYP2C91/3, or CYP2C93/3, the median C{max} and AUC{0-24} of celecoxib on day 7 were approximately 4-fold and 7-fold, respectively, in subjects genotyped as CYP2C93/3 compared to other genotypes.
-In three separate single dose studies, involving a total of 5 subjects genotyped as CYP2C93/3, single-dose AUC{0-24} increased by approximately 3-fold compared to normal metabolizers.
-It is estimated that the frequency of the homozygous 3/3 genotype is 0.3% - 1.0% among different ethnic groups.
+In a pharmacokinetic study of celecoxib 200 mg administered once daily in healthy volunteers, genotyped as either CYP2C9\1/\1, CYP2C9\1/\3, or CYP2C9\3/\3, the median $C{max}$ and $AUC{0-24}$ of celecoxib on day 7 were approximately 4-fold and 7-fold, respectively, in subjects genotyped as CYP2C9\3/\3 compared to other genotypes.
+In three separate single-dose studies, involving a total of 5 subjects genotyped as CYP2C9\3/\3, single-dose $AUC{0-24}$ increased by approximately 3-fold compared to normal metabolizers.
+It is estimated that the frequency of the homozygous \3/\3 genotype is 0.3% - 1.0% among different ethnic groups.

 Patients who are known, or suspected to be CYP2C9 poor metabolizers based on previous history/experience with other CYP2C9 substrates should be administered celecoxib with caution.
-Consider starting treatment at half the lowest recommended dose (see sections 4.2 and 4.5).
+Consider starting treatment at half the lowest recommended dose (see Sections 4.2 Posology and method of administration and 4.5 Interaction with other medicinal products and other forms of interaction).